Ldiniz9/Toodum/README.md

 This project is a starting point for a To Do List application.

 ## Tech
-Clean Architecture.
+* Clean Architecture
-Riverpod / state management.
+* Riverpod / state management
-Shared Preferences and Get Storage / storage.
+* Shared Preferences and Get Storage / storage
-Get It / dependency injection
+* Get It / dependency injection
-DotEnv / ambient control
+* DotEnv / ambient control
-Dio / API communication
+* Dio / API communication

 ## Motivation